Category Archives: International Romance

 Her magnificent grace and elegance make her the primary reason to tune in as she sings her lines flawlessly and with unforced precision.

 Everyday life is presented in situational scenes adding substance and commonalities.
-Genevieve and Guy are in love and face external as well as internal obstacles.
+Genevieve and Guy are in love and face external and internal obstacles.
 At the same time Madeleine (Ellen Farner), a quiet young woman who looks after Guy’s aunt, is secretly in love with Guy, as she adds a secret weapon to the film.

 The audience cares for the characters, especially Genevieve and Guy, but the supporting characters add a robust quality worthy of mention.